The Yellow Balloon

 Cost: $66.00

-Quick word of warnin - 1967's "The Yellow Balloon" is another mid-1960s album some dealers have labeled as psych.
+It looks like a classic slice of '60s sunshine pop.
+Groovy band name.
+Band name in a hip looking font.
+Cover with five young guys hangin' on a sunny Southern California Beach ...
+Quick word of warning - 1967's "The Yellow Balloon" is another mid-'60s album some dealers have labeled as psych.
 It isn't.
-Think sunshine-pop and you'll be in the right musical niche.
-That isn't to imply the albumt doesn't have it's virtues.
+Think some of the lamest sunshine-pop ever recorded and you'll be in the right musical niche.
+That isn't to imply the album doesn't have a few virtues.

 The Yellow Balloon started as a studio entity - the brain child of producer/songwriter Gary Zekley.
 Zekley had made his name working with and writing material for Jan and Dean.
 In the wake of Jan's near fatal 1966 car accident, Zekley continued working with Dean Torrence on a planned solo album (to be credited as a Jan and Dean product).
 Zekley provided Torrence with several tunes, but was disappointed with the studio recordings, eventually deciding to shop the songs around himself.